thfalan/pst-whitepaper/appendix/yield-farm-scenario.md

 # Yield Farm Scenario

-> We have created a basic simulation to estimate returns for a $100mil PST tokenization here: [**https://techgrity-sim.vercel.app**](https://techgrity-sim.vercel.app/)
+> We have created a basic simulation to estimate returns for a $100mil Royalty Token tokenization here: [**https://liquid-royalty-sim.vercel.app**](https://liquid-royalty-sim.vercel.app/)
 >
 > Note: Numbers are only an estimation, the return is subject to actual shop performance, AMM activity etc.